renvrant/formcontrol-freaks/src/content/store-and-form-setup.md

 ---

 ## One reducer to rule them all
-We want a single form reducer to handle all of our forms (and in the darkness bind them)
+We want a single form reducer to handle all of our forms<br>(and in the darkness bind them)

 ```ts
 export const rootReducer = combineReducers<IAppState>({